Dec 05, 2023

 How to Install PostgreSQL on CentOS 7

-Nowadays, most modern applications come with a built-in database.
-However, since many database management systems exist, choosing the best one for your needs takes time.
-One of the most popular options available is PostgreSQL.
+Nowadays, most modern applications include a database.
+However, because there are so many database management systems available, selecting the best one for your needs takes time.
+PostgreSQL is one of the most popular options.

-PostgreSQL is a powerful, open-source relational database management system (DBMS).
-It’s scalable, reliable, community-driven, and has advanced optimization features.
+PostgreSQL is a powerful relational database management system (DBMS) that is free and open source.
+It is scalable, dependable, community-driven, and equipped with advanced optimization features.

-In this tutorial, we’ll show you two methods of installing PostgreSQL on a CentOS 7 VPS and go over the basic setup for this DBMS.
+In this tutorial, we’ll show you two methods for installing PostgreSQL on a CentOS 7 VPS and go over the fundamentals of this database management system.

 How Does PostgreSQL Work

 Unlike NoSQL databases, PostgreSQL stores data in rows, columns, and tables.
 For relational queries, PostgreSQL uses SQL, while non-relational queries are processed with JSON.

 One of the main advantages of PostgreSQL is its large community.
 Being open-source, it attracts many developers that actively contribute to this DBMS’ growth.
 Therefore, it’s no surprise that PostgreSQL offers features such as advanced optimization and data types similar to companies like SQL Server and Oracle.